 Many different ways!
 Some folks use a college savings plan, and some use room+board reimbursements from their college.
 Many students have also received discounts on their tuitions by asking their college for discounted rates for online-only learning.
-We've also had a couple participants use their merit scholarships to help cover the cost.
-We work with each student to figure out how to reallocate funds to pay for room and board and more at APB.
+We've also had a couple participants use merit scholarships that cover the cost of room and board while enrolled in college.

 Some of our participants receive a sponsorship to help cover the cost of A Place Beyond.
 Applicants can indicate their need in the sponsorship questionnaire in our application.

-Nearby National Forest trails and world-class bouldering makes our Bradshaw Mountains campus perfect for independent day trips and quick overnights.
-And its proximity to the Grand Canyon, Joshua Tree, Canyonlands, and Zion make it a perfect jumping off point for our weekend trips.
+We take advantage of on-campus or nearby trails for day trips or quick overnights.
+Our campuses' proximity to Tahquitz Peak, Joshua Tree, Great Sand Dunes, and the Ten Mile Range make them a perfect jumping off point for our weekend trips.